cjungmann/bsd_setup/freebsd_install.md

 to enable and disable various security accommodations and for a root password.

-## Preparing FreeBSD for Remove Users
+## Preparing FreeBSD for Remote Users

 - Ensure the **sshd** option is enabled (it is enabled by default, don't disable it).